JonMorales22/esu-science-of-success/readme.md

 ```

 Now if everything worked out right, you should be able to type in the following command to get the app to work locally on your machine.

 `yarn run start:dev`

-By default, the frontend listens on port 3000, while the backend listens on port 5000.

-congrats!
+Make sure you the previous command in the client directory!

+Congrats!
 You should have the app working locally on your machine!
+If everything worked out properly, you should be able to go type in localhost:3000 in your favorite web browser and see the first page of the application!
 If not, see below for some common errors.

-<h2>Further Explanation of Technologies Used</h2>
-COMING SOON!!!
+By default, the frontend listens on port 3000, while the backend listens on port 5000.

+<h2>Notes:</h2>

+The project is separated into two separate componenets, the frontend and backend.
+Theoretically, you should be able to switch out the backend and replace it with whatever other backend you like, and the same goes for the frontend.
+As long as you handle the API endpoints properly the app should still work.

+As such there are two separate package.json files, because the dependencies are handled independetly of each other.
+This may seem a little strange at first, but since the backend and frontend are modularized (thereotically) they shouldn't come into conflict with eachother.

+The reason I keep writing "theortically" is because I haven't tested this, but I don't see any reason why it shouldn't work.

+There are 3 separate start commands in the client/package.json file:
+*  `yarn run start:dev` - starts up both the front end and backend servers
+*  `yarn run start:server`- only runs the backend server
+*  `yarn run start:client`- starts up only the front end server

 <hr>